 Let’s face it, makeup brushes can get gross.
-They get filled with bacteria, and aren’t so good on your skin.
-It’s an easy thing to forget about, until your face breaks out and you realize you haven’t cleaned your brushes in quite a while.
+They get filled with bacteria which really isn’t good on your skin.
+It’s an easy thing to forget about until your face breaks out and you realize you haven’t cleaned your brushes in quite a while.
 The whole process can be a little daunting.
 What products should you use?
 How can you make sure it doesn’t wreck your brushes?
 What’s the best way to clean your makeup brushes?
-What is a cheap makeup brush cleaner?
-Well chickies I’ve got you covered with this how to clean your makeup brushes at home tutorial.
+Should you buy products or can you use stuff you have at home?
+Well chickies I’ve got you covered with this tutorial for how to clean your makeup brushes at home.

 - Dirty brushes